 and singing jingles and industrials with a voice-over

 thrown in on occasion.
 She spent seven years teaching

 music theory, vocal studio techniques and coordinating the ensemble dept. at McNally Smith

 College of Music in downtown St. Paul and six years as Assistant Director of Education and Registrar at the

 Institute of Production & Recording in downtown

 Minneapolis.
 Sue has a Bachelor degree in Business Administration and just ended 8 years at McNally Smith College of Music as the Associate Registrar.
-She recently moved back to her home state of Iowa.
 You'll find her at various night

-spots in Des Moines and beyond singing her cool jazz.
+spots around the midwest and beyond singing her cool jazz.

 Sue's CD's are available at this web site, Amazon.com,